NikodemGapski/colubris-engine/src/component/component.md

 - `start()`
 - `update()`

-Each component must also invoke the interface's constructor with a pointer to the parent gameobject.
+Each component should* also invoke the interface's constructor with a pointer to the parent gameobject.
 This pointer (called `game_object` and public in the interface) can later be accessed from the component to read and manipulate the gameobject's data (including its other components).

+> *Note that a constructor without the parent's pointer also exists, but when invoked, the component instance will never be allowed to attach to any gameobject (it will function as some local variable).
+The example of this behaviour is the `Transform` component which can prove to be useful just as a tool for transforming lists of points.

 A component can also implement the method
 - `on_collision(GameObject* other)`